ajdabrowski/carpentries-instruction-materials/README.md

 # Carpentries Instruction Materials
-This repo includes materials used for teaching Carpentries workshops.
+This repo includes materials I use for teaching [Carpentries](https://carpentries.org) workshops.

 ## 2019-08-22-UT
 Contains Jupyter Notebooks with Markdown and code (Python 3.7) covering content from the [Data Carpentry](https://datacarpentry.org/lessons/) (DC) Ecology curriculum, [Data Analysis and Visualization in Python for Ecologists](https://datacarpentry.org/python-ecology-lesson/) lesson.
-The data used in these notebooks are available from the Ecology Curriculum webpage.
+The data (CSV files) used in these notebooks are available from the Ecology Curriculum [setup](https://datacarpentry.org/python-ecology-lesson/setup.html) page.

 These notebooks cover the following topics: